hmito/esj73web/home_en.md

 ## Important Notices

 - **Applications for presentations and sessions are now closed.**
     - After the deadline, we cannot accept presentation applications or modifications to submitted applications.
-We also cannot accept corrections via errata sheets.
-Please understand that we cannot accommodate inquiries regarding this matter.
-- **Registration for conference participation remains open.
-Please register via [Conference Participation Application](/registinfo_en#Registration-for-Participation).**
+- **Due to ongoing system migration work, registration for conference participation is currently unavailable.
+We plan to resume service on 6th Jan.
+2026.**
     - Early registration discount is available until 17th Feb.
-2026, 13:00 JST.
+2026, 13:00 (JST).
-    - Please note that conference registration will be unavailable from 28th Nov.
-2025 to 5th Jan.
-2026 due to system migration.
+- **Abstract registration closes at 17th Feb.
+2026, 23:59 (JST).**
+    - For poster presentations, you must <span color="red">register your online poster file by 7th Mar., when online presentations begin</span>.
+    - For regular oral presentations, <span color="red">presentation files must be registered at the venue</span>.
+See [Presentation Guidelines](/presentation_en#oral-presentation) for details.
+    - For symposia, workshops, and forums, the conference organizers will not manage presentation files.
 - **We recommend booking your accommodation well in advance.**
     - For venue access information, please check the [Venue Page](/venue).